icclab/rosdocked-irlab/README.md

 ## TL;DR

-Run our ROS humble environment including the workspace and projects (initial porting to ROS2 ongoing)
+Run our ROS humble environment including the workspace and projects on Ubuntu (porting to ROS2 still ongoing)

 	cd WORKSPACE
 	./run_cpu_xserver.sh